 1. Keep in Mind: You're Among Millions

 Two realities fuel the flames of interest in and funding for diabetes research: the epidemics of obesity and type 2 diabetes, and the increase in people diagnosed with type 1 diabetes.
-For-profit businesses and nonprofit diabetes-related associations work at breakneck speed to get the latest and greatest developments to market.
+For-profit businesses and nonprofit diabetes-related associations are working at breakneck speed to get the latest and greatest developments to market.
 This includes both finding cures in the distant future and zeroing in on new treatments and technologies just around the corner.

 3. Make Small Changes for BIG Rewards